apitrace/apitrace/README.markdown

 You can specify the written trace filename by setting the `TRACE_FILE` environment variable before running.

+For D3D10 and higher you really must use `apitrace trace -a DXGI ...`.
+This is because D3D10-11 API span many DLLs which depend on each other, and once a DLL with a given name is loaded Windows will reuse it for LoadLibrary calls of the same name, causing internal calls to be traced erroneously. `apitrace trace` solves this issue by injecting a DLL `dxgitrace.dll` and patching all modules to hook only the APIs of interest.

 Emitting annotations to the trace
 ---------------------------------